+0 Score change

 Vasquez

-The file is closed.
-The reporter received feedback within the statutory window.
-But the record shows soft edges: a procedural note from Dr. Hoffmann about at least one phrasing error, a negotiation that ceded ground before recovery, or an SBAR that invited clarifying questions.
-The framework absorbed the slippage — this time.
+File closed within the statutory window.
+But the record has soft edges: a procedural note from Hoffmann, a negotiation that ceded ground, or an SBAR that invited questions.
+The framework absorbed the slippage this time.
 Art.
-19 remains in force; if the reporter later experiences retaliation, Art.
-21(5) still reverses the burden.
+19 still holds; Art.
+21(5) still reverses the burden if retaliation follows.

 / 56 Tier: Mixed — process-compliant with friction